 It's no secret optimised messaging is the core of any intelligent marketing strategy.
 And yet, messaging frustrations - namely a lack of personalisation - persist among consumers.
-Half have been frustrated by irrelevant content or offers in just the past six months, while 41% have similarly been frustrated by messages that failed to reflect their wants and needs.
+Over half have been frustrated by irrelevant content or offers in just the past six months, while over 40% have similarly been frustrated by messages that failed to reflect their wants and needs.